ICL

 3 Month Post-op:

-Tests to Perform: Visual acuity, refraction (if considering enhancement), slit lamp exam, IOP (if applicable).
+Tests to Perform: Visual acuity, refraction (if considering enhancement), slit lamp exam, IOP

 6 Month Post-op:

-If we are considering an enhancement, then a cycloplegic exam, corneal thickness and topography must also be performed.
+If we are considering an enhancement, then a cycloplegic exam, corneal thickness, and topography must also be performed.
 We also want to a stable refraction at this point before considering an enhancement.

 1 Year Post-op: